Sam Hay (chemist): Research and career

 Hay's research is generally based on computational chemistry and theoretical chemistry, specifically on the areas of In silico Enzymology, quantum mechanics roles in biological processes, kinetic modelling of complex reactions and high pressure spectroscopy.

-Hay is the Undergraduate Admissions Tutor in the Department of Chemistry at The University of Manchester.
-He is also an undergraduate external physical chemistry examiner at University of Greenwich from 2019 - 2022.
-Hay was also the co-organiser of the MGMS ‘QM/MM methods and applications’ conference held in 2017.

 Notable work

 In 2012, Hay and Nigel Scrutton published a paper on how vibrations may affect enzyme-catalyzed reactions.
 The paper provided an insight to motions which may reduce the size of the energy barrier along the reaction coordinate which may aid hydrogen-transfer reactions.
 The roles of these comprehensive motions and the understanding of the structural origins to these motions were not previously researched, and indirect experimental evidence and computational simulations were used to aid provide the insight into these good vibrations or motions.

 In 2015, Hay also participated in research which first published a paper on a new, soluble, oxygen tolerant reductive dehalogenase enzyme.
 Organohalides in general contribute to a large proportion of environmental pollutants and the enzyme reductive dehalogenase is responsible for the biological dehalogenation in organohalide respiring bacteria.
 However, some of these enzymes are usually membrane associated and oxygen sensitive and therefore inhibits the process of dehalogenation, which the enzyme published upon was able to overcome.